vsummet/cms230notes/assembly/as-chap10.md

 mov Rd, #imm
 ```

-`Rd` stands for the **destination register** and signifies where the result of the operation ends up, and you will see that the instruction simply copies the second operand (in this case, the immediate value) to the specified destination register.
+`Rd` stands for the **destination register** and signifies where the result of the operation ends up, and you will see that the instruction simply copies the second operand (in this case, the immediate/literal value) to the specified destination register.

 The next instruction is `add r0, r0, r1`.
 This instruction takes the values in `r0` and `r1`, adds them together, and puts the result back into `r0`.
 This instruction has the form `add Rd, Rs1, Rs2`.
 You will notice that having the destination register come first, before the operands, is the common ARM pattern.